 Charles Sturt University student Teresa Cochrane is an Indigenous success story.
-She’s a proud First Nations woman learning how to be an environmental advocate who aims to combine her heritage and her studies to improve our world – especially our environment – and inspire other Indigenous students to do the same!
+She’s a proud First Nations woman learning how to be an environmental advocate who aims to combine her heritage and her studies to improve our world – especially our environment – and inspire other First Nations students to do the same!

 Teresa is from the Dunghutti mob, up at Hat Head on the NSW coast.
 Studying a Bachelor of Environmental Science, the Charles Sturt Student Ambassador was the first member of her family to go to uni.

 “There was always a push for me to represent our family and our people.
 My dad is super proud.
 From when my sister and I were very young he wanted us to succeed.
 All through school we were encouraged to do our best.
 Now he boasts about his daughter who is studying to be an environmental scientist!

 “Being a proud Indigenous women who’s the first in my family to go to uni helps prove to other Indigenous women that they can do it, too.”

 Teresa always wanted a career that would benefit people.
 That’s why she started her time at Charles Sturt studying social work.
 But she soon realised that advocating for a sustainable future was where she was meant to be.

 “Being Indigenous played a big part in me wanting to study environmental science.
 The more I study the more in tune I feel with my culture.

 “That’s because a lot of Indigenous culture is about Country and living with, among and conserving our biodiversity.
 It’s so cool that in my degree I’m able to learn more about Indigenous ecological knowledge.
 The knowledge that has been used for thousands and thousands of years to live with our environment and nurture it not harm it.